Sparse Semidefinite Programs with Guaranteed Near-Linear Time Complexity via Dualized Clique Tree Conversion: Preliminaries

 Elimination trees with reduced widths can be obtained by reordering the rows and columns of $S$ using a \emph{fill-reducing} permutation $\Pi$, because the sparsity graph of $\Pi S\Pi^{T}$ is just the sparsity graph of $S$ with its vertices reordered.
 The minimum width of an elimination tree over all permutations $\Pi$ is precisely the treewidth of the sparsity graph of $S$; see Bodlaender et al.~\cite{bodlaender1995approximating} and the references therein.
 The general problem is well-known to be NP-complete in general~\cite{arnborg1987complexity}, but polynomial-time approximation algorithms exist to solve the problem to a logarithmic factor~\cite{leighton1988approximate,klein1990leighton,bodlaender1995approximating}.
 In practice, heuristics like the \emph{minimum degree}~\cite{george1989evolution} and \emph{nested dissection}~\cite{lipton1979generalized} are considerably faster while still producing high-quality choices of $\Pi$.

 Note that the sparsity pattern of $L$ is completely determined by the sparsity pattern of $S$, and not by its numerical value.
-The former can be computed from the latter using a \emph{symbolic} Cholesky factorization algorithm, a standard routine in most sparse linear algebra libraries, in time linear to the number of nonzeros in $L$.
+The former can be computed from the latter using a \emph{symbolic} Cholesky factorization algorithm, a standard routine in most sparse linear algebra libraries, in time linear to the number of nonzeros in $L$; see \cite[Section~5]{rose1976algorithmic} and \cite[Theorem~5.4.4]{george1981computer}, and also the discussion in \cite{lipton1979generalized}.